micha-lmxt/svelte-types-writer/README.md

 import Example2 from 'Example2';
 export {Example1, Example2};
 ```
-    now we can access the typed components eg.like that
+    then we can access the typed components eg.like that
 ```javascript
 // ./App.ts or ./App.js
 import {Example1} from './Component';